-Advantageously, the system 300 allows the users of the 55 of the present invention. computers 315 and 320 to have a private conversation over network 325.
+Advantageously, the system 300 allows the users of the 55 computers 315 and 320 to have a private conversation over network 325.
 After messages, such as electronic message 330 and reply message 340, are communicated the sender leaves no proof of the message on his or her computer.
-In one example, after the recipient views the message (or at another 60 predetermined time), the message no longer exists on system 300, thus ensuring that the message cannot be forensically recreated and ensuring that there is no record of the message remaining on system 300.
+In one example, after the recipient views the message (or at another 60 predetermined time), the message no longer exists on system 300, thus ensuring that there is no record of the message remaining on system 300.
 In another example, no copies of an electronic message are ever delivered to a user computer.
 In 65 such an example, only non-caching display images of header information and message content are displayed separately.